iip-ecosphere/platform/platform/documentation/BUILDING.md

 ## Updating the meta model of apps

 The meta-model is not automatically updated.
 This allows the owner to declide when potential upgrades to own code shall be applied.
+This may be needed when platform interface changes occur (seldom), i.e., suddely compile errors appear in your application, which are compensated by a matching configuration meta model.

   * To update/upgrade the model, call `mvn -P EasyGen -U generate-sources -Dunpack.force=true`